azoff/bpm/README.md

 - Add credits and notable projects
 - Tag beta release version
+- Browser testing (also make note in readme)
 - Add a custom domain for the home page
 - Link to this plug-in from azoffdesign.com
+- Inform reducisaurus
+- Release the hounds
 - Investigate the heroku addon option
-- Browser testing (also make note in readme)
-- Release the hounds

 Issues